Thom's counterexamples for the Steenrod problem: Introduction

 This article is organized as follows: in Section \ref{sec1}, we give a brief review of the Steenrod realization problem.
-In Section \ref{georea}, we introduce a basis for the integer homology of $B(\ZZ_p\times\ZZ_p)$ and we show the equivalence of the Thom's counterexamples in homology and cohomology.
-Finally, in Section \ref{sec2} we present the Stratifold realization of the Thom's counterexample and we show that the image under the fifth differential of the AHSS is not trivial.
+In Section \ref{georea}, we introduce a basis for the integral homology of $B(\ZZ_p\times\ZZ_p)$, and we show the equivalence of Thom's counterexamples in homology and cohomology.
+Finally, Section \ref{sec2} shows that the image of Thom's counterexample under the $2p-1$ differential of the Atiyah--Hirzebruch spectral sequence is not trivial.

-{\bf Acknowledgements:} we thank the UNAM, Oaxaca and Universidad de los Andes for the hospitality and financial support that made this collaboration possible.
+{\bf Acknowledgements:} We thank Instituto de Matem\'aticas-UNAM, Unidad Oaxaca, and Universidad de los Andes for the hospitality and financial support that made this collaboration possible.
+The first author acknowledges and thanks the hospitality and financial support provided by the Max Planck Institute for Mathematics in Bonn.
+This work was partially supported by the grant (\#INV-2023-162-2835) from the Fondo de Investigaciones de la Facultad de Ciencias de la Universidad de los Andes.
 The second author is supported by c\'atedras CONACYT and Proyecto CONACYT ciencias b\'asicas 2016, No. 284621.
+The third author would like to thank the Universidad Pontificia Javeriana and especially the Universidad Externado de Colombia, where he has been a professor in the mathematics department since 2020.